ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 This text object will get updated by a client script to let players know when to start running.

-We will revisit the UI a bit later to add support for showing the players best time and last time.
+We will revisit the UI a bit later to add support for showing the best time of the player and last time.

 ## Race Manager Client Script